The Complete Guide to Studying Permaculture in Europe (2026)

 Spain

-Spain offers dryland regenerative training, especially in Andalusia and Catalonia, focusing on water retention landscapes and soil recovery in arid conditions.
+Spain offers dryland regenerative training, especially in Andalusia and Catalonia, focusing on water-retention landscapes and soil recovery under arid conditions.

 Italy